containers/podman/docs/source/markdown/options/authfile.md

 ####> This option file is used in:
-####>   podman auto update, build, container runlabel, create, image sign, kube play, login, logout, manifest add, manifest push, pull, push, run, search
+####>   podman auto update, build, container runlabel, create, image sign, kube play, login, logout, manifest add, manifest inspect, manifest push, pull, push, run, search
 ####> If file is edited, make sure the changes
 ####> are applicable to all of those.
 #### **--authfile**=*path*